chafey/kakadujs/README.md

 # kakadujs
 Kakadu wrapper for medical imaging use

-Includes builds for WASM and native C/C++ on Mac/Linux x86/ARM64
+Includes builds for WASM and native C/C++ on Mac/Linux/Windows

 ## Status

-WIP - don't use yet
+Experimental - use at your own risk

 ## Building

-This code has been developed/tested against v8_3 of Kakadu for Mac and Linux (x86 and arm).
-Windows/visual studio is possible but will require updates to the CMakeLists.txt file.
+This code has been developed/tested against v8_3 of Kakadu for Mac (x64/ARM), Linux (x64/ARM) and Windows (x64).
 You must place a licensed version of the Kakadu source in the extern folder (e.g. extern/v_8_3-02044N) and update the variable KAKADU_ROOT in CMakeLists.txt accordingly.
-To maximize performance, make sure you replace srclib_ht with altlib_ht_opt in the Kakadu directory (see
-Enabling_HT.txt in the Kakadu library for more information)
+To maximize performance, make sure you replace srclib_ht with altlib_ht_opt in the Kakadu directory (see Enabling_HT.txt in the Kakadu library for more information)

 ### Prerequisites

+### Linux/Mac OS X

 * CMake
 * C++ Compiler Toolchain (e.g. Ubuntu build-essentials, XCode command line tools)

+### Windows

+* Visual Studio 2022

-### Building the native C++ version
+### Building the native C++ version with Linux/Mac OS X

 The test app in test/cpp/main.cpp will generate benchmarks for decoding and encoding.
 TPF = Time Per Frame/Image.
 Ignore the first two lines as they are just warming up the decoder/encoder for more accurate numbers below.